Hiking Bald Hills Loop in Jasper National Park

 The hike down we encountered some snow, both left on the side of the hill as well as in the air.
 The summer weather is truly optional in the mountains.
 We took the fire road route back, as it was easier on the knees and less precarious than the steep trail we had climbed up on.
 The descent felt quick compared to the ascent, and our tired feet considered it a hike well done.

 If you are planning a summer trip to Jasper and are unsure what to do well you’re there, I would certainly recommend this hike.
 It is moderately difficult, but the views are more than worthwhile.
-It is certainly accessible to families with preteens and teenagers, while parents of young children should assess the skill of their children.
+It is certainly accessible to families with preteens and teenagers, but may be too long for younger children.

 The stunning Maligne Lake as seen from Bald Hills.